 10. What areas are not affected by a Facelift?

 Although many people expect that the eyes, crows feet, lines around the mouth and brows will be improved with a Facelift, these areas are not affected.
+However, these areas can be improved with simultaneous procedures such as a brow lift, eyelid surgery, dermabrasion or laser resurfacing.

 11. What other procedures can be done at the same time as a Facelift?